Sushi Rice - The 10% Rule

 Make the sushi vinegar.

-Combine 180 ml rice vinegar, 4 to 5 tablespoons of sugar, and 1 tablespoon of salt.
+Combine 180 ml rice vinegar, 4 to 5 tablespoons of sugar and 1 tablespoon of salt.
 Stir well until the sugar and salt are fully dissolved.
 There is no need to heat it.
-Note: If you have any left over, keep it in a glass bottle or jar in the fridge.
-It will keep for 2 to 3 months.
+If you have leftover sushi vinegar, keep it in a glass bottle or jar in the fridge.
+It should keep well for a couple of months.

 - 3